AjayKuchhadiya/FashionAI/README.md

 ## Future Work:
 1. Adding a chatbot
 2. Text to text search (we trained a model for the same but due to low accuracy we had to drop it)
----

-Feel free to modify and expand this template as needed to better fit your project's specifics.